django-commons/django-typer/doc/source/index.rst

 Use static typing to define the CLI for your Django_ management commands with Typer_.
 Optionally use the provided :class:`~django_typer.management.TyperCommand` class that inherits from BaseCommand_.
 This class maps the Typer_ interface onto a class based interface that Django developers will be familiar with.
-All of the BaseCommand_ functionality is preserved, so that :class:`~django_typer.management.TyperCommand` can be a drop in replacement.
+All of the BaseCommand_ functionality is inherited, so that :class:`~django_typer.management.TyperCommand` can be a drop in replacement.

 **django-typer makes it easy to:**